Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Sensitivity of EoS constraints

 \section{Sensitivity of EoS constraints}

+We provide additional plots exemplifying the sensitivity of our EoS constraints including the results for different choices of $\Delta M$, a description of how to obtain an upper limit on $M_\mathrm{max}$ for given $R/\Lambda$ and the resulting EoS constraints, and a discussion of the impact of different fit formulae for $M_\mathrm{thres}$.

-We provide additional plots exemplifying the sensitivity of our EoS constraints.
-In Fig.~\ref{fig:sensedm} we show the limits on $R_{1.6}$, $R_\mathrm{max}$ and $\Lambda_{1.4}$ adopting different values for $\Delta M$, i.e.\ the proximity of the measured total binary mass of GW170817 to the threshold mass for prompt black hole formation.
+In Fig.~\ref{fig:sensedm} we show the limits on $R_{1.6}$, $R_\mathrm{max}$ and $\Lambda_{1.4}$ adopting different values for $\Delta M$, i.e.,\ the proximity of the measured total binary mass of GW170817 to the threshold mass for prompt black hole formation.
 As expected from Eq.~\eqref{eq:upper}, the upper limits become less constraining if $\Delta M$ increases although even for the very conservative case of $\Delta M=0.4\,$M$_\odot$ the absence of significant amounts of helium in the ejecta still excludes some current microphysical EoS models which are compatible with pulsar observations~\citep{Antoniadis2013,Fonseca2021,Romani2022} and the tidal deformability inference from GW170817~\citep{Abbott2019}.
-For better illustration in Fig.~\ref{fig:sensedm} we overplot stellar parameters from a set of microphysical EoSs (same EoS sample as in~\citep{Bauswein2021}, i.e.\ the identical set that was employed to construct fit formulae for $M_\mathrm{thres}$ in~\citep{Bauswein2021}).
+For better illustration in Fig.~\ref{fig:sensedm} we overplot stellar parameters from a set of microphysical EoSs (same EoS sample as in~\citep{Bauswein2021}, i.e.,\ the identical set that was employed to construct fit formulae for $M_\mathrm{thres}$ in~\citep{Bauswein2021}).
 These panels also demonstrate the potential of our limits, which place a combined constraint on $R/\Lambda$ and $M_\mathrm{max}$.
 For instance, some models with $R_{1.6}\sim 12$~km are excluded because their $M_\mathrm{max}$ is too large.
+Table~\ref{tab:eostab} lists the overplotted EoS models and shows which ones are excluded for a given $\Delta M$.
+The table also specifies whether an EoS model is excluded by the upper or the lower limit.

 The lower limits on $R/\Lambda$ are independent of $\Delta M$ because they are solely based on the argument that GW170817 did not undergo a prompt collapse.
 Imposing additionally that the EoS cannot become arbitrarily stiff, which is ultimately limited by causality, rules out stellar parameters in the lower right corner of the panels.
 We distinguish between a more conservative ``causality limit'' adopting $v_s=c$ above a certain density and a more empirical relation which simply reproduces the stellar parameter found in a large set of microphysical candidate EoSs (light shading).
 See~\citep{Bauswein2019,Bauswein2021} for more detailed explanations.